CianaHoggard/greenthumb/journals/matthew_sun.md

 02/28/2023:
     We were able to render favorites to display correctly and adjust the ACLS for all plant objects because the owner of the third party API changed a few of his json responses.
 We were also able to implement the delete feature and instant re-rendering of the component.

+03/01/2023:
+    Delete feature was fixed after a CORS issue.
+The add-a-fav feature was implemented with a max 5 favorites per account due to third party API limitations.
+Button to add favorites is unavailable if favorite is already in favorites list or if max 5 favorites has been reached by user.
+Color scheme/styling was applied across navbar and most components.
+Cards were styled correctly.